photon-sdk/photon-lib/README.md

 # photon-lib
-A library for building bitcoin wallets in javascript
+A client library for building bitcoin wallets in javascript